risc0/blobstream0/README.md

 # Blobstream Zero

-> WARNING: This project is currently experimental and not recommended for any production use cases yet

 Blobstream Zero is an implementation of [Blobstream](https://docs.celestia.org/developers/blobstream) using the [RISC Zero zkVM](https://www.risczero.com/) to verify Celestia blocks.

 The blocks are verified using a zk Tendermint light client with the [light-client-guest](./light-client-guest/guest/src/main.rs) program, which will verify the light client block transition as well as generating a merkle root of all intermediate blocks.
 This proof is then verified on Ethereum using the [Blobstream solidity contracts](./contracts/src/).